vivrichards600/jukebox/README.md

 * Add ability to sort by song title
 * Add ability to sort by song artist
 * Add ability to sort by album name
-* Display a playlist to see tracks coming up next